w3c/testtwf-website/CONTRIBUTING.md

 Should you need to modify or add a speaker, expert or sponsor, please do so in the [config file][config].
 The format is [YAML][yaml] of which JSON is a subset.
-Note that speakers and experts share the same `experts` entry.
+Note that speakers and experts share the same `people` entry.

 ## File names